Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 Put simply, KYC is the practice of collecting and verifying enough information about individuals that you can be confident in their identity.

 KYC is a critical step in reducing the chance of money laundering and the financing of terrorism.
-By asking individuals to provide key identity data and ensuring the verification of this data is both robust and well-documented, businesses can both mitigate fraud and protect themselves from punitive legal action.
+By asking individuals to provide key identity data (through IDV verification) and ensuring the verification of this data is both robust and well-documented, businesses can both mitigate fraud and protect themselves from punitive legal action.

 What types of businesses must be KYC compliant?